sydney3699/neuro/PROJECT_BRIEF.md

 **Why this matters:** The Qian/Walsh paper established that the V1/V2 boundary is molecularly sharp at GW20, well before cytoarchitectural differentiation.
 The paper proposes that synaptogenesis in V1-specific L4 neurons contributes to this boundary but does not identify the broader signaling environment that supports area-specific molecular identity.
 Spatial CCC analysis can address this gap by identifying ligand-receptor interactions enriched in V1 versus V2 cortical plate, contributing to mechanistic understanding of how a discrete molecular boundary is established and maintained in tissue otherwise governed by gradient-like specification.

-**Secondary angle (discussion only):** Within EN-ET cells in the cortical plate at GW20, do the three subplate (SP) populations (EN-ET-SP, EN-ET-SP-P, EN-ET-SP-early) differ in their local signaling environments between V1 and V2?
-Brief observation, not a parallel analytical thread.
+**Secondary:** Within EN-ET cells in the cortical plate at GW20, do the three subplate (SP) populations (EN-ET-SP, EN-ET-SP-P, EN-ET-SP-early) differ in their local signaling environments between V1 and V2?

+**Extension after initial results:** Using best-performing pipeline, do the same GW20 V1-vs-V2 niches persist at GW34?

 ---